sjjgh/sjjgh.github.io/_posts/2025-01-12-Embedding.md

 #### Dot product as an example
 Dot products show up everywhere in modern machine learning: from word embeddings to graph embedding, from retrieval models to contrastive learning.
 The first reason is almost trivial: it is the simplest possible interaction between two vectors—cheap to compute, easy to optimize, and easy to scale.

 But it is worth slowing down here.
-A dot product is not a metric: it does not satisfy the axioms of distance.
-(Even cosine similarity itself is not a metric; the angular distance derived from it is.)
+A dot product seems to straightforward, and it is not even a metric.
 So why does something this simple work so well as a “similarity”?

 The part many people miss is that when we say “we use a dot product,” we are rarely using a dot product on raw inputs.
 We use it on learned representations.
 The model is free to learn a transformation φ(·)—an embedding table, an MLP, a GNN encoder, etc.—so the effective similarity is really